Frequently Asked Questions

 **If you are beyond 15 minutes late or do not show to your re-scan appointment, under Free-Come-Back Policy, your free rescan will be forfeited.

-Serving Phoenix Arizona, Mesa, Tempe, Chandler, Gilbert, Ahwatukee, Scottsdale, Queen Creek, Maricopa, Casa Grande, Apache Junction, Glendale, Peoria, Laveen, San Tan Valley, with a convenient location south of the US60 and McClintock in the Tempe Corporate Center .
+Serving Phoenix Arizona, Mesa, Tempe, Chandler, Gilbert, Ahwatukee, Scottsdale, Queen Creek, Maricopa, Casa Grande, Apache Junction, Glendale, Peoria, Laveen, San Tan Valley, with a convenient location south of the US60 close to Baseline inside of the Fiesta Corporate Center .